academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 disposal in order to offer important insight into the mechanics of delivering tip cuts and thrusts to the legs and the advisability or even possibility of continuing to fight after receiving such a wound.
-<BR><BR>

 Despite the jovial tone taken throughout much of this paper, the events related actually did take place and the participants were very lucky that nothing more serious took place (i.e. death or permanent maiming or injury).
 The writers <B>DO NOT</B> encourage others to emulate the two duellists or their